Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Microfabrication of traps and particles

-An alternative trap arrangement consists of two concentric and co-planar coils with counter-propagating currents that generate a local energy minimum above the plane of the coils such that a particle will be stably levitated in this minimum as we show in \sref{sec:dltrap}.
-The \dlp{} trap has the advantage of a simple and straight-forward microfabrication process, since it can be fabricated with a single layer layout.
-Furthermore, the trap region is not restricted by the vertical separation between coils, unlike for the \AHC{}-trap.
-A schematic of such a planar \dlp{} trap is shown in \Fref{fig:SEM}(d), which can be seen as a planar version of an \AHC{}-trap. \Fref{fig:SEM}(e) shows a microfabricated \dlp{} trap from a 300\,nm thick Nb film.
+An alternative trap arrangement consists of two concentric and co-planar coils that carry counter-propagating currents.
+A schematic of such a \DLP{} trap is shown in \fref{fig:SEM}(c), which can be regarded as a \AHC{}-type trap in the plane. \Fref{fig:SEM}(d) shows a microfabricated \DLP{} trap made from a 300\,nm thick Nb film and patterned via electron beam lithography (EBL).
+This trap generates a local energy minimum above the plane of the coils, where a particle will be stably levitated with trap frequencies below 1\,kHz, see \sref{sec:dltrap}.
+The \DLP{} trap has the advantages of a simple single-layer microfabrication process and that the trap region is not restricted by a vertical separation between coils like in the \AHC{}-trap.